Manu-shukla/ClickNPlay/README.md

-# ClickNPlay
+This is JavaScript and jQuery where we can click on any button we want and make our own tone, with some amazing colourful and fading circles.
-It is a JavaScript Project where you can click on any button and make your own tone, with some beautiful circular GUI.
+Here, i have used JavaScript animations and some eventListeners to make it more amazing.